This post may contain affiliate links. Please read my disclosure policy.

 The usual way to plump raisins is covering the raisins with boiling water and allowing them to sit for 5 to 10 minutes, then draining off the extra liquid.

 In today’s recipe, however, the raisins are simply soaked in a little rice wine vinegar.
 After a few minutes, both the raisins and the leftover vinegar are added to the salad with delicious results.

-According to the USDA, rinsing broccoli under clean, running water and rubbing it briskly with your hands is an easy way to remove dirt and surface microorganisms.
+Rinsing broccoli under clean, running water and rubbing it briskly with your hands is an easy way to remove dirt and surface microorganisms.